dfcastellanos/MEPLS/doc/tutorial/step2.md

    solver.clear();
 ```

+### The system{#the_system}

 After this quick example of how the solvers operate, let's retake our main goal now: building the
 system of mesoscale elements.

 In the previous tutorial step, we saw how to set the elements' structural properties.
 Now, we will